t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 # Alexa Gadget - Cat Feeder

 When [Amazon Alexa](https://alexa.amazon.com) launched in 2014 as the first major home assistant platform I was captivated by the opportunities it offered someone like me.
-Clearly I wasn't alone either as over the coming years we saw a boom of new generation eletronics incorportating virtual assistants in their sales pitch.
+Clearly I wasn't alone either as over the coming years we saw a boom of new generation electronics incorporating virtual assistants in their sales pitch.

-Now having voice assistant support is almost a must when launching any kind of home appliance, however this consumer demand is beginning to force hardware manufacurers to operate in a space that is very new and full of bad actors.
+Now having voice assistant support is almost a must when launching any kind of home appliance, however this consumer demand is beginning to force hardware manufacturers to operate in a space that is very new and full of bad actors.
 Not all companies are technology first, so when their teams are asked to equip their white goods with internet capabilities there is a lot of room for error. **This is why I believe Amazon Alexa Gadgets are a really big deal**.

 By the end of this article you will have everything you need to build your own gadget by using source code I've provided to build this simple Alexa powered cat feeder.